 So anyway, a place as hot and humid as Maui is bound to have some great ice cream.
 I found my favourites at Lappert’s Hawaii Ice Cream in Lahaina, across the street at Hawaii Gelato and over in Kihei at Kihei Aloha Ice Cream.
 There are tonnes of options and none of them would be a waste of time, or taste!

-53. Local School Fairs
+53. Attend a Local School Fair

 We were lucky enough to be visiting Maui in April when the Ha‘ikū Ho’olaule’a and Flower Festival was in full swing.